okami101/vuetify-admin/packages/docs/guide/components/fields.md

 :::

 :::tip FIELD WRAPPER
-Contrary to VA inputs, the typed VA fields doesn't include any wrapper with label, only simple display formatter.
+Contrary to VA inputs, the typed VA fields doesn't include any wrapper with label, only simple inline display formatter.
 You may use [`VaField`](../crud/show.md#field-wrapper) for that.
-It will get localized label will guess the proper field component via `type` prop, which is avoid us to rewrite it on default slot.
+It gets the localized label and will instantiate the proper field component via `type` prop, which is avoid us to rewrite it on default slot.

-All supported type field attributes will be merged into child field component.
+All additional attributes will be merged into child field component.
 See [more](../crud/show.md#field-wrapper) for further detail.
 :::

 :::tip DOT NOTATION SUPPORT
 VA fields accept dot notation for `source` prop.
-Very useful for nested object :
+Useful for nested object :

 ```vue
 <template>